Awolnation: Angel Miners & The Lightning Riders (2019–2021)

-While on tour with Twenty One Pilots, Aaron's home studio and much of his property were destroyed by fire.
-This event, as well as a shooting in nearby Thousand Oaks that claimed the life of 12 people, inspired Aaron to write the songs that would become the album Angel Miners & the Lightning Riders.
+While on tour with Twenty One Pilots, Bruno's home studio and much of his property were destroyed by fire.
+This event, as well as a shooting in nearby Thousand Oaks that claimed the life of 12 people, inspired Bruno to write the songs that would become the album Angel Miners & the Lightning Riders.

 On November 5, 2019, now signed to Better Noise Music, the band released the single "The Best" from their upcoming fourth studio album.
 The single was released along with a music video.
 They also announced a tour for the summer of 2020.
 This tour would be called off on April 14, 2020 due to the COVID-19 pandemic.
 On November 29, 2019, the band released the second single "California Halo Blue".
 The song was released along with a music video and a cover of the song "Drive" by The Cars.
 The third single "Mayday!!!
 Fiesta Fever" was released on February 4, 2020.
 The fourth single "Slam (Angel Miners)" was released on March 13, 2020.
 The band released Angel Miners & The Lightning Riders on April 24, 2020.

 On August 28, 2020, the song "Carry On" was released by The Score featuring Awolnation.
-Aaron Bruno and The Score appear in the official music video for this song which released just a few days later on October 2, 2020.
+Bruno and The Score appear in the official music video for this song which released just a few days later on October 2, 2020.
 They performed this song together on an episode of The Late Late Show with James Corden that premiered on October 22, 2020.